XAITK/xaitk-saliency/docs/api_docs.rst

     test_img_descr, ref_img_descr = describe_images([test_image_1, ref_image_2])
     perturb_descr = describe_images(perturbed_images)

-    # Compute the final similarity based saliency map using original features from
+    # Compute the final similarity based-saliency map using original features from
     # both the test and reference images, along with descriptors computed on the
     # perturbed versions of the reference image and masks used to perturb the
     # reference image